yuemeanshappy/photogramkit/paired-programming.md

 - **what can this code do so far?**

+I had trouble installing program in my terminal and instead recieved an error message saying that the setup.py script was unsuccessfully run.
+However, this could be because I have to install the correct package dependencies.

-- given project discription, what are some *individual* functions that could be written to accomplish *parts* of this goal?
+- **given project discription, what are some *individual* functions that could be written to accomplish *parts* of this goal?**

  # Code Contribution/Ideas: